 The physical destruction must be of the entire will.
 A testator cannot destroy a sentence or a paragraph in a will such as scratching through them.
 The strikeout will be ignored by the courts.

 There are some statutes that revoke portions of the will without any action by the testator.
-For instance, if a testator makes a will and then later divorces his wife who was named in the will, all provisions in his will in favor of the wife are void.
-Likewise, if the testator executes a will and then later as a child who is not mentioned in the will or otherwise provided for, the law will allow the child to take a portion of the testator's estate.
+For instance, if a testator makes a will and then later divorces his spouse who was named in the will, all provisions in his will in favor of the divorced spouse are void.
+Likewise, if the testator executes a will and then later has a child who is not mentioned in the will or otherwise provided for, the law will allow the child to take a portion of the testator's estate.
+The child is a pretermitted child.